| | ForewordThis pamphlet is designed to help

 people to breathe.
 Before you decide to buy, this additional

 potential health risk should be given careful consideration.
+Electrical Outlets While looking at the walls, take

 time to note the electrical outlets, their locations, and if there